osabased/horizon/experience-optimization.md

   https://www.tbench.ai/

 - **Agent-as-a-Judge: Evaluate Agents with Agents**
   Source for step-level diagnostic evaluation of agent trajectories.
-Horizon may use this for labels and review hints, but durable policy updates should still require executable replay, causal ablation, and leverage gates.
+Horizon may use this for labels and review hints, but durable policy updates still require executable replay, causal ablation, and leverage gates.
   https://arxiv.org/abs/2410.10934

 - **No More, No Less: Task Alignment in Terminal Agents**